Red Lentil Dal

 - Salt to taste

-Rinse the lentils and combine them with 4 cups of water in a large, saucepan.
-Bring to a boil, then cover and simmer until the lentils are quite mushy, about 40 minutes.
+Rinse the lentils and combine them with 3 cups of water in a large, saucepan.
+Bring to a boil, then cover and simmer until the lentils are mushy, about 20 minutes.